 North Dakota’s combination of environmental treasures, challenges and opportunities make the state a key part of ELPC’s advocacy to achieve environmental progress and economic development together.
 ELPC works in North Dakota to:

 - Minimize wasteful flaring at the Bakken oil fields — ELPC is working with a diverse group of allies in North Dakota to advocate for capturing that natural gas, rather than burning it off.
 That will create new sources of revenue for energy companies, create new jobs, and prevent air pollution that contributes to climate change and public health concerns.
+We’re also working on the ground and in the courts to push back against the U.S. Bureau of Land Management’s efforts to gut standards designed to cut methane waste.

 - Advance wind energy and energy efficiency — ELPC is encouraging further development of wind energy, which already provides 15% of the state’s electricity and more than $1 billion to the state’s economy.
 With our partners at North Dakota Alliance for Renewable Energy (NDARE), ELPC works to advance policy and financing solutions for renewable energy and energy efficiency projects to succeed in North Dakota.